ACEI Global Blog

 Is an S.O.
 Number Required for International Credential Evaluation?

-What if My School Doesn’t Use an S.O.
+What if the institution doesn’t use an S.O.
 Number?

 In 2016, CHED introduced CMO No. 11, Series of 2017, which allowed autonomous and deregulated institutions to issue degrees without applying for individual S.O.
 Numbers.
-If your school has this status, you may not see an S.O.
-Number on your records, but the institution should provide documentation confirming its exemption from the S.O. requirement.
+If the institution has this status, an S.O.
+Number will not appear on the records, but the institution should provide documentation confirming its exemption from the S.O. requirement.

 • Request a certification from CHED

-• Or check your transcript and diploma for the printed number
+• Or check the transcript and diploma for the printed number

 The S.O.
-Number may seem like a small detail, but it plays a crucial role in ensuring the global recognition of your academic credentials.
-Whether you’re applying for jobs, further education, or immigration abroad, having your academic documents properly issued—and understanding what that S.O.
-Number represents—can save you time, stress, and credibility issues down the line.
+Number may seem like a small detail, but it plays a crucial role in ensuring the recognition of the academic credentials.

 Alan Saidi